oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_database_actions_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>the database software id used for upgrading the database.</div>
+                                            <div>The database software image <a href='https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm'>OCID</a> of the image to be used to upgrade a database.</div>
                                             <div>Required when source is &#x27;DB_SOFTWARE_IMAGE&#x27;</div>
                                                         </td>
             </tr>